17 Beautiful Shrubs with Purple Flowers

 Clematis is a perennial vine that can be grown as a shrub, with purple flowers in many different shades.

-Yes, clematis is technically a perennial climbing vine.
-But did you know it can also be grown as a shrub?
+Yes, clematis is technically a perennial climbing vine—but did you know it can also be grown as a shrub?
 Clematis comes in hundreds of species and possibly thousands of hybrids.
-Plant this climbing shrub near a trellis to encourage vines or in hanging pots.
-One of the best clematis varieties for growing as a shrub, is ‘Betty Corning.’
-This variety has flowers that bloom a light lavender color.
+Plant this climbing shrub near a trellis to encourage vines, or in hanging pots.
+One of the best clematis varieties for growing as a shrub is ‘Betty Corning,’ which produces light lavender blooms.

 Golden Dewdrop